HarrisonCusack/csse4011-green-medusa/milestone/project_overview.md

 ## Key performance indicators
 1. **Accuracy:** The air quality and weather data readings from the Thingy:52 is accurate - i.e. they closely match the 'real' values (15% leniency), and do not fluctuate extensively around these (15% leniency).
 2. **Coverage:** The region in which readings can be attained is large (i.e. more space than a single classroom).
 This ensures that the Bluetooth Mesh network is functioning as expected.
-3. **Data variety:** A variety of weather data related information can be requested from each sensor - i.e. more than four different types.
+3. **Data variety:** A variety of weather data related information can be requested from each sensor - i.e. at least four different types.
 4. **Latency:** Upon a data request, the user does not have to wait long for the reading to be relayed back to them - i.e. less than 3 seconds.
 Furthermore, the web dashboard updates in close to realtime (i.e. within 5 seconds).
 5. **Reliability:** Readings can be reliably obtained anytime - i.e. throughout the entire testing period, there are no software crashes.
 6. **Presentation:** The commands that users type to obtain data readings are simple and intuitive.
 The data is relayed back to the user in a simple, interpretable way.
 The web dashboard is visually concise and well presented.